RebeccaHull/causal_inference/writing/report.md

 Based on the DAG, here are all possible paths (23 paths) from LCS (Loyalty Card Status) to CLV (Customer Lifetime Value).
 For simplicity, initials are used instead of the full names from the DAG.
+Key: CLV is Customer Lifetime Value, LCS is Loyalty Card Status, I is Income, TF is Travel Frequency, FD is Flight Distance, CMS is Customer Marketing Strategy, and CE is Customer Engagement.

 - LCS, CLV
 - LCS, I, CLV